th3wis3-blip/Arief-Labs/README.md

 # Arief Labs — AI Chat Client

-> A fast, private desktop app for Claude & OpenAI.
+> A fast, private desktop app for Claude.
 Pay only for what you use.

 ---